 You are here: Home → About Me

 I have a teaching credential (now expired) in computer and related technologies, and have taught at three colleges.
-I have also put on seminars for over two dozen different organizations.
+I have also put on seminars for dozens of organizations.

-I have served on numerous boards of directors, including the Red Lodge Festival of Nations (I served two years as president), the Fremont (California) Chamber of Commerce, Red Lodge Area Chamber of Commerce, Beartooth Elks Lodge #534, and the Beartooth Nature Center.
+I have served on numerous boards of directors, including the Red Lodge Festival of Nations (I served two years as president), the Fremont (California) Chamber of Commerce, Red Lodge Area Chamber of Commerce, Beartooth Elks Lodge #534, and the Yellowstone Wildlife Sanctuary.

-I also emcee many Scottish events in the area, including the Yellowstone Scottish Highland Games, the Festival of Nations, and our annual Robert Burns supper.
+If there’s something Scottish going on in the area, I’m usually involved in it.
+Events I’ve emceed and/or organized include the Yellowstone Scottish Highland Games, the Festival of Nations, and our annual Robert Burns supper.